fatihkc/spring-boot-jpa-movie-collection/README.md

 Movie Collection App gives you opportunity to explore Spring Boot, Spring Security and JPA!
 You can use CRUD operations and see how ManyToMany relationship works with Thymeleaf!

 **IMPORTANT:** ManyToMany relationship is not working for now.
 It will work in a few days I hope.
+Stars will be replaced with Actors.

 ## Technologies